tirupendyala/Window_Counter/README.md

 Window Counter is a web application to automate the stocktaking of building windows.
 This application detects a window image in a highlighted rectangular box by assigning its tag and accuracy.
 ### Installation
 ### Clone
+Clone this repo to your local machine using
 ### Setup
 ### Collaborators
 * Kamalhasan Battu, github: